-EJP publishes two reentry guides, Mapping Your Future: A Guide to Successful Reentry in Illinois and Returning Home: A Guide to the Challenges and Opportunities After Deportation.
+EJP publishes two reentry guides, Mapping Your Future: A Guide to Successful Reentry in Illinois and A New Path: A Guide to the Challenges and Opportunities After Deportation.

 We are happy to provide free copies to individuals and organizations, and to mail them to people in prison or jail.
 For instructions on how to order reentry guides or download PDFs, please see below.

 We welcome applications year-round from individuals interested in working with our Reentry Guide Initiative (RGI) on a volunteer basis.
 RGI also has an advisory council of formerly incarcerated individuals who receive modest stipends.
 You can learn more about the application process here, or contact RGI directly at: firstname.lastname@example.org

 Our Illinois reentry guide includes more than 200 pages of information on preparing for reentry while incarcerated, steps to take following release, and directories of resources across the state.
 Topics covered include Prepare Yourself Mentally; Prepare for Parole; Finances, Credit, and Taxes; Mental Health and Substance Abuse, and more.
 Much of the information in the guide applies to individuals facing release outside of Illinois as well.
 To order hard copies, please contact email@example.com or use our online form, or download the guide by clicking on this button: